 Rupert Marques

-Rupert Marques has practiced in the insight meditation tradition for over 30 years in Europe, the United States, and Asia.
-Rupert also guides wilderness rites of passage and his teaching emphasizes the role of the more-than-human world in understanding our belonging.
-He teaches at various retreat centers in Europe and beyond and for three years lived and worked at Ecodharma, a contemplative retreat community in the Spanish Pyrenees dedicated to exploring the role of the Dharma in the movements for social justice and ecological sustainability.
+Rupert Marques has practiced in the insight meditation tradition for more than thirty years in Europe, the United States, and Asia.
+Marques also guides wilderness rites of passage, and his teaching emphasizes the role of the more-than-human world in understanding our belonging.
+He teaches at various retreat centers in Europe and beyond, and for three years lived and worked at Ecodharma, a contemplative retreat community in the Spanish Pyrenees dedicated to exploring the role of the dharma in the movements for social justice and ecological sustainability.

 Susan Murphy

-Dr. Susan Murphy Roshi is the founding teacher of Zen Open Circle in Sydney, as well as teacher for the Melbourne Zen Group, and Hobart Mountains and Rivers Zen, conducting regular online and face to face retreats each year, with strong emphasis on the potent wisdom that flows from the Zen koan tradition into all aspects of life and duty of care for this singular planet Earth.
-Susan is also a writer, freelance radio producer and film writer and director, as well as teaching and mentoring writing in private consultation and occasional meditation and writing retreats.
-Along with three books on Australian film, she is the author of Upside Down Zen (2006, 2008), Minding the Earth, Mending the World: Zen and the Art of Planetary Crisis (2011, 2012), Red Thread Zen: Humanly Entangled in Emptiness (2016), and most recently, her acclaimed A Fire Runs Through All Things: Zen Koans for Facing the Climate Crisis (2023).
+Dr. Susan Murphy Roshi is the founding teacher of Zen Open Circle in Sydney, as well as a teacher for the Melbourne Zen Group, and Hobart Mountains & Rivers Zen, conducting regular online and face-to-face retreats each year, with strong emphasis on the potent wisdom that flows from the Zen koan tradition into all aspects of life and duty of care for this singular planet Earth.
+Murphy is also a writer, freelance radio producer and film writer and director, and is known for teaching and mentoring writing in private consultation and occasional meditation and writing retreats.
+Along with three books on Australian film, she is the author of Upside-Down Zen (2006, 2008), Minding the Earth, Mending the World: Zen and the Art of Planetary Crisis (2011, 2012), Red Thread Zen: Humanly Entangled in Emptiness (2016), and, most recently, her acclaimed A Fire Runs Through All Things: Zen Koans for Facing the Climate Crisis (2023).

 Sharon Salzberg